 iv.
-Conclusions: Certain initial targets such as orienting AIISH faculty in accessing and using Moodle regularly in routine instruction and full-fledged hosting of faculty profile system could not be accomplished due to inevitable reasons like lockdown restrictions and technical limitations.
-Investigators shall endeavour to carry out and complete the same and render Moodle platform and faculty profile system for full-fledged use within the current academic year 2021-22, so as to promote professional empowerment and proficient educational services at AIISH.
+Conclusions: Certain initial targets such as orienting AIISH faculty in accessing and using Moodle regularly in routine instruction and customised hosting of faculty profile system could not be accomplished due to inevitable reasons like lockdown restrictions and technical limitations.
+The latter was substituted with utilisation of INFLIB facilities.
+Investigators shall endeavour to carry out and complete the same and render Moodle platform for full-fledged use within the current academic year 2021-22, so as to promote professional empowerment and proficient educational services at AIISH.